Amsterdam has developed into a major northern European cruise port hub with up to 180 large cruise ships visiting the city every year.

 The PTA has a 600m long dock (depth 10m) and is large enough to host large cruise ships up to 340m in length.

-You will find a huge reception hall (3,000m² area), promenade and panorama decks, Thinking of Holland souvenir shops, a coffee bar, Subway sandwich outlet and a tourist information desk.
+Inside the Passenger Terminal Amsterdam you will find a huge reception hall (3,000m² area), promenade and panorama decks, a Thinking of Holland souvenir shop, a coffee bar, a Subway sandwich outlet and a tourist information desk.
 There is free WiFi internet available.

-If you are looking for a supermarket in Amsterdam there is an Albert Heijn e either by walking east from PTA to Oostelijke Handelskade 1065 or one just across the main road of the south side of central station at Prins Hendrikkade 20.
+If you are looking for a nearby supermarket in Amsterdam there is an Albert Heijn either by walking east from PTA to Oostelijke Handelskade 1065 or one just across the main road of the south side of Amsterdam Central Station at Prins Hendrikkade 20.

 Amsterdam Central Station, the city’s main transport hub is only a short distance away from Amsterdam’s cruise port terminal.
 There are a number of options for getting to and from the station.